 Chaource is a soft cheese made from cow’s milk in the village of Chaoruce, France.
-It has a soft-ripened, creamy and a little bit crumbly texture.
-Surrounded by a white Penicillium candidum rind, it takes 2-3 months to ripen completely.
+This cylindrical shaped cheese has a soft-ripened, creamy and a little bit crumbly, non-elastic texture.
+Surrounded by a white velvety rind, it's ageing process lasts between 2 weeks to 2 months.
 Many people like to eat young Chaource, when its rind is hardly formed whereas others eat after it attains full maturation.

-During its ageing time, the cheese has a bit salty, buttery and fruity taste.
-Together with 50% fat, it also contains animal rennet.
-Paired with wines like Chablis, Champagne, Sancerre and White.
+During its ageing time, the cheese has a bit salty, buttery and milky taste.
+Together with 25% fat, it also contains animal rennet.
+It goes well with Champagne / Pommard ou Mercurey.